Six operations on dg enhancements of derived categories of sheaves: Introduction

 \subsection{Acknowledgements}

-We thank Valery Lunts for his constant interest in this work.
+We thank Valery Lunts for many inspiring discussions.
+He was hoping very much that a theory as presented in this work should exist.
 We thank Michael Mandell for discussions and Emily Riehl and Michael Shulman for useful correspondence concerning model categories.
-We thank Timothy Logvinenko, Hanno Becker and Alexander Efimov for useful discussions.
+We thank Timothy Logvinenko, Hanno Becker, Alexander Efimov, James Gillespie, Greg Stevenson, Pierre-Yves \mbox{Gaillard}, Lorenzo Ramero and Amnon Neeman for useful discussions.
 Hanno Becker and Jan Weidner shared an observation which led to Lemma~\ref{l:no-additive-injective-repl-for-Ab}.
-We thank James Gillespie for Remark~\ref{rem:dg-flats-are-hflat}.
 Fr\'ed\'eric D\'eglise answered a question concerning Theorem~\ref{t:E-model-structure}.

-We gave talks on the results of this article at conferences in Warwick in December 2014 and in Barcelona in May 2015 \cite{olaf-barcelona}, and at seminars in Bloomington in March 2015 and in Bonn in May 2015.
-We thank the participants for their interest and comments.
+We thank the referee for very detailed comments, in particular for drawing our attention to set-theoretical problems concerning functor categories, and for suggesting a more intrinsic definition of the 2-multicategory $\ENH_\kk$ of dg enhancements.